build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 date: 2023-08-16
 ---
 ## Introduction
 In this blog, I will show you how you can build a multi-region disaster recovery environment for [Amazon AppStream 2.0](https://aws.amazon.com/appstream2?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream).
+These concepts can also apply to other virtual desktop environments such as [AWS WorkSpaces](https://aws.amazon.com/workspaces?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream) or [Citrix virtual desktops](https://www.citrix.com/solutions/vdi-and-daas/what-is-a-virtual-desktop.html) to name a few.
 Having a disaster recovery (DR) region configured is essential for business continuity during an outage.
 Without a disaster recovery plan, customers would have to rebuild their environment in a new region during the outage and in some cases, lose data or access to user profile settings.
 Rebuilding can be difficult and time consuming, which can impact revenue.
 There is potential for human error when rebuilding a new environment under production downtime pressure.
 Planning and maintaining a disaster recovery mechanism to avoid compromising business performance is essential for businesses of all sizes.